veebee4/mousepediadb/README.md

 6. You're now ready to click the enable automatic deploys and create button.
 Heroku will start building the app.

 7. As this project utilises a relational database, there are a few more steps to set this up:
   * On the heroku dashboard go to resources tab and then select add-ons.
 You will need to search for and select heroku postgres.
-For this project the hobby dev free tier is fine.
-  * Go back into settings and reveal config vars.
-You should now see a new key called DATABASE_UL and the value should have been pre-populated.
+Select the lowest tier.
   * We will now need to go the more button on the dashboard and select run console.
 This is where we will set up the tables in the database we have just created.
   * Type python3 and then once the python interpreter opens, we can run the following: